RichardLee0211/2048.cpp/README.wenchen.md

   std::ifstream statistics("../data/statistics.txt");
 ```

+TODO: add redo
+C++ Boost serialization

+A good online ascii art generator

 go to check the compter network code
 --------------------------------------------------------------------------------

 got segmentation fault at the first time I run it

+If I wanna diliver my software to customers, then I need to know a bit about windows

+If I wanna build marware, then I need a public IP to host my backend

+in a Hackthon, a idea that suit a category is more important than code itself

 they